 Furthermore, they aren’t just taking pictures and video randomly; they’re exploring the far corners of the world, going on adventures to resonate with their adventurous and mobile target market.

-So far, they’ve built an audience of millions, and they seem to keep growing as they produce more amazing material.
+So far, they’ve built an audience of millions, and they seem to keep growing as they create content that wows and impresses their target audience.

 (Image Source: Instagram/GoPro)